Mehrdadghassabi/digit_recognition_from_scratch/README.md

 ### testing
 this model have been tested over 10000 images and it predicted the right label in more than 5000 cases, which means $`accuracy = 50%`$ (not bad for such dumb network)
+- note that you might get different accuracy due to local optima problem <br />
 ![Screenshot from 2023-08-07 00-44-43](https://github.com/Mehrdadghassabi/handwritten_digit_recognition_from_scratch/assets/53050138/eb5aead0-28f7-4003-94ad-c9795cdd58de)
-- note that you might get different accuracy due to local optima problem

 ### depiction